 Microsoft Photos was first included in Windows 8 in 2012.
 It’s a free application and could be used to view and edit photos and videos on PC.
 Even in 2017, it is still widely used.
 With it, importing photos from iPhone could be easy.
-You just plug your iPhone to your computer, allow the connection on iPhone and Microsoft Photos automatically reads the photos on your iPhone.
+You just plug your iPhone to your computer, allow the connection on iPhone, and Microsoft Photos automatically reads the photos on your iPhone.

-Although it is very convenient, it still could be disappointing when Microsoft Photos not importing from iPhone, while you don’t have to worry, for this passage would give you a comprehensive solution for the problem.
+Although it is very convenient, it still could be disappointing when Microsoft Photos not importing from iPhone.
+Why did this happen?
+This problem could be caused by a bad physical connection, wrong settings, or system glitches.

-Microsoft Photos not importing from iPhone
+7 solutions to Microsoft Photos not importing from iPhone

-• Improper USB Port: This first thing you need to do is changing USB port.
+Solution 1.
+Improper USB Port: This first thing you need to do is changing USB port.
 The latest PC commonly supports USB 3.0, while it is not so compatible with Apple device and USB ports could be physically damaged for some reason.
 You could change the USB port and try to import photos from iPhone to Microsoft Photos again.

-• Nonstandard Cable: Cable is very important for connection.
+Solution 2.
+Nonstandard Cable: Cable is very important for connection.
 You need to check whether the cable has been damaged.
 Unqualified cable could block the connection.
 If you don’t use a lightning cable, try another one and then use Microsoft Photos again.

-• Outdated Application: You need to check the version of Microsoft Photos.
+Solution 4.
+Outdated Application: You need to check the version of Microsoft Photos.
 Open Microsoft Store, click the three dots in the upper-right corner and click Downloads and Updates to check whether it needs to be updated.

-• Missing Apple Mobile USB Driver: If there is no necessary driver on your computer, Microsoft photos couldn’t recognize your iPhone let alone import photos.
+Solution 5.
+Missing Apple Mobile USB Driver: If there is no necessary driver on your computer, Microsoft photos couldn’t recognize your iPhone let alone import photos.
 You could reinstall the driver with the steps: right-click the Start button on desktop > select Device Manager > expand Portable Devices > right-click your iPhone name > choose Update Driver > select "Search automatically for updated driver software", and then you could try Microsoft Photos again.

-• Disable Antivirus Software: Sometimes your firewall or third-party antivirus would accidentally block the connection.
+Solutoin 6.
+Disable Antivirus Software: Sometimes your firewall or third-party antivirus would accidentally block the connection.
 You should disable them when you use Microsoft Photos.

-• Reboot PC and iPhone: Many problems could be caused just by some system glitches which could be solved by rebooting system, so you could do that and try Microsoft Photos again.
+Solution 7.
+Reboot PC and iPhone: Many problems could be caused just by some system glitches which could be solved by rebooting system, so you could do that and try Microsoft Photos again.